camronjacobson/spectrum-optimization-demo/README.md

 ## 🔧 Technical Decisions That Made a Difference
 One of my first technical crossroads came from Zach's initial suggestion: use center frequency and bandwidth.

-That's a common way to describe a radio channel—but for my purposes, it turned out messy.
+That's a common and useful way to describe a radio channel—but for my purposes, it turned out messy.
 Why?

-To check if two signals overlap, you'd have to calculate start and end points every time:
+To check if two signals overlap, you'd have to calculate start and end points EVERY time:

 ```
 start = center - bandwidth/2